djh1997/proj324/docs/index.md

 | STM32     | 1        | 18.11          | compute        | no     |
 | de0nano   | 1        | 67.16 to 84.46 | compute        | no     |

 I'm leaning towards the arm side since the camera will likely be 30-60 fps.
 I believe that an arm  chip will be quick enough.
-Also it will have better support for interfacing the camera and LCD, the STM boards have analogue IO for the LDR and contrast for the LCD
+Also it will have better support for interfacing the camera and LCD; the STM boards have analogue IO for the LDR and contrast for the LCD

-After talking to my supervisor and lab tech they both recommended the raspberry pi as the platform.
-This recommendation is because of the price point of the zero w and the zero cam being so low and the large product support for the increased range of screens possible.
+After talking to supervisors and lab technicians they both recommended the raspberry pi as the platform.
+This recommendation is because of the price point of the zero w and the zero cam being so low as well as, the large product support for the increased range of screens possible.
 The only issue with this will be the fact the pi doesn't have analogue IO so the dimming of the LCD will be harder but this should be easily worked around.

 ## Camera